Australia & New Zealand

 Don was inducted into the Minnesota Broadcasting Hall of Fame in October 2007.
 He is also the author of “The Season Never Ends: Wins, Losses, and the Wisdom of the Court.”

 In retirement, Don works for Twin Cities Public Television, appearing as Mark Twain in a one-man show with the chorale ensemble VocalEssence.
 He led the team that raised $24.5 million as the capital campaign chair for the Washburn Center for Children.

 Don and his wife Barbara previously hosted several Holiday Vacations tours.
-Join them and other WCCO® Television viewers on this fabulous trip of a lifetime.
+They invite you to join them and WCCO Television viewers on this wonderful vacation!